hellmarbecker/blog/_drafts/street-level-maps-in-imply-pivot-with-flight-data-and-confluent-cloud.markdown

 ### Obtaining a Mapbox API Token

-First of all, you will need to create a free account on the [MapBox](https://www.mapbox.com/) website.
+Create a free account on the [MapBox](https://www.mapbox.com/) website.
 MapBox has a free tier that is sufficient for this tutorial.
 Navigate to your account page and click the `Create a token` button:

 ![Mapbox API token page](/assets/2023-02-01-01-mapbox1.jpg)